'They took him!' Gay married couple torn apart by ICE

 She has argued that the decision was procedurally improper and legally flawed.

-“He decided, based on rehab records showing recovery and sobriety, to label Alan a ‘habitual drunkard.’
+“He decided, based on rehab records showing recovery and sobriety, to label Allan a ‘habitual drunkard.’
 He cherry-picked information and ignored the evidence that he had successfully completed treatment.”

-When the 10-day hold expired, Alan’s legal team attempted to secure his release again, but ICE cited the new ruling to continue detaining him.
-By that point, Alan had been in detention for more than 100 days.
+When the 10-day hold expired, Allan’s legal team attempted to secure his release again, but ICE cited the new ruling to continue detaining him.
+By that point, Allan had been in detention for more than 100 days.

 “He could have walked out of detention with a green card,” Rizio said.
 “Instead, he’s still sitting in detention because of actions that simply shouldn’t have happened.”